evanameyer1/Choose-Your-Own-Adventure-Game/README.md

 * tkinter: pip install python-tk
 * inquirer: pip install inquirer
 * pprint: already included in Python 3

+## How To Play (via virtual environment)

+##### For Windows Machines

+1. Download our game and it’s required packages at this link: insert link
+2. Type ‘cmd’ into your search bar to open the command prompt
+3. Right click on the folder that contains your download game and click “Copy as Path”.
+Then, in your command prompt, type ‘cd’ and paste your path.
+Click enter.
+4. Paste ‘timemachineenv/Scripts/activate.bat’ into the command prompt next and click enter.
+5. Paste 'pip install -r requirements.txt’ into your command prompt and click enter to install the required packages.
+6. Finally, paste ‘python -m main’ to run the game and enjoy!

+##### For MacOS

+1. Download our game and it’s required packages at this link: insert link
+2. Right click on the folder that contains your download game and click Services>New Terminal at Folder.
+4. Paste ‘timemachineenv/bin/activate’ into the command prompt next and click enter.
+5. Paste 'pip install -r requirements.txt’ into your command prompt and click enter to install the required packages.
+6. Finally, paste ‘python “Main.py”’ to run the game and enjoy!

 ## Tools Used